HackYourFuture/HTML-CSS/Week1/README.md

 ### Where to write it?

+There are 3 basic ways to write CSS:

+- In an external stylesheet: a `.css` file, that is linked to a `.html` file.
+- In the <head> of a `.html` file.
+This is done using the <style> tag.
+- As part of the attribute `style` inside any HTML tag.

+As a rule, you want to write your CSS in separate `.css` files.
+This is because you want to make sure **every file has a single purpose**: an HTML file should only contain the content and structure of a page, while a stylesheet should only contain styling rules that apply to a page.

 ### The box model

 "In CSS, everything is a box".
 This phrase summarizes a central concept in HTML/CSS: the box model.
 When building a web page each element can be considered a box that has the following properties: `margins`, `borders`, `paddings` and `content`.
 Starting from the first element within the <body>, everything that comes after will be pushed down (thanks to these 4 properties).